-Counsellors, advisors, cabinets, boards — whatever form they take, they are the leader’s best people because they each provide the benefit of their individual knowledge and experience.
+Counsellors, advisors, cabinets, boards — whatever form they take, they are the leader’s best people because they each provide the benefit of their individual knowledge, experience and wisdom.

 They say that if you’re the smartest person in the room, you’re in the wrong room.

 Surround yourself with people who are good for you.
 People who are smart, helpful and wise.
-Ditch the ones who bring you down.
+Ditch the ones who make you feel bad about yourself.